 2. The Prey Model Raw (PMR) diet – the PMR diet is animal-exclusive, and attempts to emulate what dogs would eat in the wild (what wolves eat) – whole prey.
 It includes meat, bones, organs, feathers, etc. There are no fruits or vegetables.

-3. The self-made homemade dog food diet – a whatever works type of diet, where no specific rules apply other than whatever works for the dog and provides the nutrition needed without inclusion or exclusion of specific foods.
+3. The DIY homemade dog food diet – a whatever works type of diet, where no specific rules apply other than whatever works for the dog and provides the nutrition needed without inclusion or exclusion of specific foods.
 Unlike the raw models, it can include both cooked and uncooked foods, and supplements.

-Truths of Homemade Dog Food Recipes
+DIY Homemade Dog Food Recipes

 The Good, The Bad, and the Ugly

-What Are the Benefits of Homemade Dog Food Recipes?
+The Benefits of Homemade Dog Food Recipes

 When nutritionally balanced and well-varied, homemade dog food recipes can be exceptionally beneficial for many reasons.